slep2-0/WindowsRootkit/README.md

 Traverses through the `PEB` structure of the process that is given, attempts to find the requested DLL, and unlinks it from the list.

 ---
+## Messaging Capabilities

+**FEATURE IS ONLY AVAILABLE TO SERVICE DRIVERS.**

+The kernel driver has been updated to have the option to message the client via a shared memory region.

+The client is notified via an event that the kernel driver sends.
+---

 ## Reflective vs. Service Loading